If you have never heard of the New England tradition of Boston Brown Bread, you are in for a treat!

 2 tbsp. chopped walnuts, optional

 First, prepare your “pans.”
-Grease three 25-ounce cans (I use the large black bean cans) and then sprinkle well with cornmeal.
+Grease three 25-ounce cans (I use the large black bean or chickpea cans) and then sprinkle well with cornmeal.
 Set up your stockpot with a rack in the bottom, canning jar rings, or even crumpled up aluminum foil.
 You will not want the cans to be directly sitting on the bottom of the pot or the bread will overtake on the bottom before the top is set.

 Put the water kettle on to heat, and find your stockpot and cover.